Is it beneficial to give CBD treats to cats, and if so, how?

 - The results of a 2012 study conducted on rats displayed the science behind CBD products’ anti-nausea or antiemetic effects(3).

-- However, a 12-week study in 2019 had examined the effects of CBD on the serum chemistry or complete blood counts (CBC) of dogs and cats.
-It had concluded that cats have much lower oral absorption kinetics (rapid elimination) than dogs(4).
+- However, a 12-week study in 2019 that examined the effects of CBD on the serum chemistry or complete blood counts (CBC) of dogs and cats concluded that cats have much lower oral absorption kinetics (rapid elimination) than dogs(4).

-- The cats in the study also displayed the negative reactions of excessive licking and head shaking.
-The factors that have led to the results of the study were not precisely determined, warranting further studies on CBD’s effects on cats.
+- The factors that have led to the results of the 12-week study were not precisely determined, warranting further studies on CBD’s effects on cats.
 It is still recommended to consult a veterinarian experienced with the use of CBD pet products on animals, like cats.

 Best CBD Cat Treats